Rana Kabbani

-Rana Kabbani (رنا قباني; born 1958) is a British Syrian cultural historian, writer and broadcaster who lives in London.
+Rana Kabbani (رنا قباني; born 1958) is a British Syrian cultural historian, writer and broadcaster.
 Most famous for her works Imperial Fictions: Europe's Myths of the Orient (1994) and Letter to Christendom (1989), she has also edited and translated works in Arabic and English.
 She has written for Spare Rib, the International Herald Tribune, The New Statesman, The Guardian, British Vogue, The Independent, Al Quds al Arabi, and Islamica.
 She has made and contributed to many television and radio programmes for the BBC, on subjects such as literature, music, minority rights, Islamic culture, food, feminism, women's rights, painting, and British politics.
 She has spoken out against Islamophobia, defining its historic roots in colonialism.
 Her famous relatives include Abu Khalil Qabbani, her uncle Nizar Qabbani, her father Sabah Qabbani, and her daughter Yasmine Seale whose father is Patrick Seale.

 Education and personal life

-Born in 1958 in Damascus, to Sabah Qabbani, Her paternal uncle was the renowned poet Nizar Qabbani.
-Her maternal family were also from a distinguished background: Kabbani's mother, Maha, was the niece of Said al-Ghazzi, former Prime Minister of Syria.
+Born in 1958 in Damascus, to Sabah Qabbani, her paternal uncle was the renowned poet Nizar Qabbani.
+Her maternal family was also from a distinguished background: Kabbani's mother, Maha, was the niece of Said al-Ghazzi, former Prime Minister of Syria.
 In particular, Kabbani was influenced by her maternal grandmother Salwa Ghazzi, suffragette and pioneering feminist from a landowning liberal educated patrician family.

 Kabbani spent her childhood and young adulthood in New York City, Damascus, Jakarta and Washington DC, where her father held a career as a diplomat and Syrian ambassador.
 She received her BA degree from Georgetown University, her MA degree from the American University of Beirut, and her Ph.D. in English from Jesus College, Cambridge.
 Her teachers there were Raymond Williams, Frank Kermode, and Lisa Jardine.

 As the granddaughter of the Syrian Independence hero Tawfiq Kabbani, and the niece of the Syrian poet Nizar Kabbani, Rana Kabbani had both literature and activism in her blood from a young age.
 In the way that Nizar Kabbani's feminism was inspired by the life and death of his sister, Kabbani's role as a progressive voice against imperialism was inspired by her experiences with growing anti-Muslim sentiment, her historical research and her family's contribution.
 Her great uncle Fawzi Ghazzi wrote the first Syrian Constitution - taught as a document of pioneering liberalism - but was assassinated by agents of French colonialism for not accepting to mention their Mandate in Syria in it.

 Kabbani married Palestinian poet Mahmoud Darwish twice - in 1976 and then again in 1978.
 They lived together in Beirut during the civil war; in Paris, and in Sidi Bou Said in Tunisia.
 They had no children together and divorced in 1982.
 In 1985, she married the British journalist Patrick Seale, and they had two children, Alexander and Yasmine Seale.